MarieHannaert/BIT11-Traineeship/readme_per_subject/README_script_illuminapipeline.md

 this is a succes.

 ## Shovill
 I will now add the part for shovill, for the assembly of the reads.
+I will use it with spades, because in **/home/genomics/mhannaert/assemblers_tryout** it showed that spades was the best option for our data.
 ### making test data smaller
 I will make a smaller test data set, so I can test the assembly. because otherwise it will take a long time to test with complete files.
-I will do this by using the program seqtk.
+I will do this by using the program seqtk. https://github.com/lh3/seqtk

 The command I used to perform this is the following:
 ````